missly55/Phishing-Simulation/README.md

 starting admin server at https://127.0.0.1:3333
 ```

-Step 5: Log Into GoPhish using Web browser:
+Step 5: Log Into GoPhish using Web browser
 - **Restart GoPhish:**

 - Navigate to your Downloads folder > `gophish-v0.12.1-linux-64bit.zip` > Right-click inside the folder > "Open Terminal"